A visa is required. We can assist in processing this document.

 Difference Between Singapore eVisa vs SG Arrival Card

 There are 2 types of electronic travel documents for Singapore:

-- The electronic SG Arrival Card has been available for foreign visitors from all countries since August 2019.
-Obtaining one speeds up your trip, allowing you to avoid long lines at the airport when you arrive.
-You won’t have to fill out any paperwork on the plane, so you’ll be saving time and trees.
+- The electronic SG Arrival Card has been required for visitors from all countries since March 2020.
+You must apply no more than 3 days before your date of arrival.
 You can apply with Byevisa up to 14 days before your arrival.
 Byevisa will deliver your SG Arrival card straight to your email inbox in as little as 30 minutes.